uvicmakerlab/dhsi2015/DHSI2015ArduinoNotes.md

 ## What is Arduino?

-An Arduino is basically a tiny computer than you can program so that it can process certain forms of input and output.
+An Arduino is basically a tiny computer that you can program so that it can process certain forms of input and output.
 Arduino is built to make it easy for you to play around, try things out, and reuse materials for different interactive projects.
-In other words, it’s made for tinkering and prototyping, but can also be used as a dedicated piece for a project (hence the lowish cost).
-Arduino combines open source hardware with an integrated development environment (IDE) software that uses a simplified version of the C/C++ programming languages so that even non-programmers can learn to write code for the Arduino board.
+In other words, it’s made for tinkering and prototyping, but can also be used as a dedicated component in a project (hence the lowish cost).
+Arduino combines open-source hardware with an integrated development environment (IDE) software that uses a simplified version of the C/C++ programming languages that even non-programmers can use to write code for the Arduino board.

 ## Some Terminology